mwasplund/mwasplund.github.io/_posts/2022-11-29-project-level-modules.md

   return 0;
 }
 ```
-A full working example can be found in the samples of the Soup Build Project: https://github.com/SoupBuild/Soup/tree/main/Samples/Cpp/ParseJsonFile
+A full working example can be found in the [Soup Build Samples](https://github.com/SoupBuild/Soup/tree/main/Samples/Cpp/ParseJsonFile).

 ### Summary